diirf/js-dom/README.md

-## JavaScript DOM manipulation course projects
+## Projects of JavaScript DOM manipulation course

 These are the projects of the course *"JavaScript DOM manipulation"* by FreeCodeCamp.